MaxDobisz/Physiotherapist-business-website/README.md

 See the live version of [Physiotherapist Business Website](https://www.alejandrotorresphysiotherapy.com/).

-This website provides information about our Physiotherapy business.
-You can find details about our experience, opening and closing times, location, and contact information.
-Additionally, you can fill out a form to send an email to us.
+This website provides information about a physiotherapy business, including details about their experience, opening and closing times, location, and contact information.
+Visitors can also fill out a form to send an email to the business.

 **Main features**:
 - Presentation of the range of physiotherapy services